JieyuWu/ToyotaMod/Tuning.md

   - `gasMaxV` represents the maximum percentage of gas (0 being no gas and 1 being 100% gas) allowed to be output by the PI loop.
 Since `gasMaxBP = [0.]`, the maximum gas allowed by the PI loop is 50% which is used at all speeds.

 **The output of the PI loop (excluding feedforward) is essentially the sum of the output of the proportional factor and integral factor. `control = self.p + self.i`**

+## Tuning the longitudinal PI controller
+The two main factors you can tune to get a different response out of the long PI loop are of course proportional and integral. *To make the tuning process less complex, it's said to set the integral gain to all 0's so the only thing that's interacting with the output is proportional at first.*

+- When to increase proportional:
+  1. If your car doesn't give enough gas or brake to reach the set cruise speed, or it doesn't brake enough when you approach a stopped lead.
+- When to decrease proportional:
+  1. If your car applies too much gas or brake trying to reach the desired speed, or it's not smooth when reacting to a change in desired speed.

+After you have it tuned so that it feels smooth enough either cruising without a lead, or with a lead that is always changing its speed, it's time to start tuning integral.

+- When to increase integral:
+  1. If when the lead is decelerating/accelerating over a few seconds, or you're traveling up or down a hill and the car doesn't give enough gas or brake to maintain a safe distance or your desired speed.
+- When to decrease integral:
+  1. If you start to experience overshoot (most easily identifiable on hills); ex. once you reach the crest of a hill or the bottom of a valley and your car continues to apply either gas or brake when it should start to ease off.